Kamogelo-S-Kgari/DVT_Elevator_Challenge/README.md

 2. **Add the existing Project**:
    To Add the Existing project right click DVT_Elevator_Challenge .sln and Hover to Add Existing Project then Open TestElevator 📂 then select TestElevator.csproj

+3. **Install**:
+   - Install the xUnit and xUnit.runner.visualstudio NuGet packages if they are not already installed.